Low-Rank Multi-Objective Linear Programming: Nonessential Objectives

-Therefore, if the used VLP solver inherently calculates a minimal H-representation (or similarly, a V-representation), the determination of nonessential objectives is obsolete.
-Otherwise, it is worth a thought to execute such a facet or vertex enumeration manually.
+Therefore, if the used VLP solver inherently calculates a minimal H-representation (or similarly, a V-representation, cf.~\cite{Ciripoi_etal_2019}), the determination of nonessential objectives is obsolete.
+Otherwise, it is worth a thought executing such a facet or vertex enumeration manually.
 This is because one then searches for nonessential objectives in $\R^k$ instead of $\R^n$, and the ordering cone becomes simpler.
+Alternatively, one can employ the FEC algorithm from~\textcite[Section~3]{Thoai_2012}.